OPC-Router/opc-ua-umati-mssql-grafana/README.md

 ## **OPC Router Managment**
-If you want to view the communication between the Umati OPC UA server and the OPC router which serves as middleware that forwards the data to the MSSQL database, start the OPC router management now.
+If you want to view the communication between the Umati OPC UA server and the OPC Router Runtime which serves as middleware that forwards the data to the MSSQL database, start the OPC router management now.

-### 1. **Add Router to the OPC Router Management**
+### 1. **Add Runtime to the OPC Router Management**
-To be able to view the data you have to connect to the OPC Router instance first.
+To be able to observe the data transfers you have to connect to the OPC Router Runtime first.
- You have to click on the plus symbol at plug-ins in the OPC Router Management (see picture)...
+ Click on the plus symbol at plug-ins in the OPC Router Management (see picture)...
 ![First Startup](./img/OPCRouterConfigureService.png)
 ...and select **Integrate existing service...**
 ![First Startup](./img/OPCRouterConfigIntegrateExistingService.png)